-- Section 5.
-The Criminal Code of 2012 is amended by changing Sections 9-1, 12-2, 12-3.05, and 24-1 as follows: - 6 (720 ILCS 5/9-1) (from Ch.
-38, par.
-9-1) - 7 Sec.
-9-1.
-First degree murder; death penalties; - 8 exceptions; separate hearings; proof; findings; appellate - 9 procedures; reversals.
-First degree Murder Death penalties - - 10 Exceptions Separate Hearings Proof Findings Appellate - 11 procedures Reversals. - 12 (a) A person who kills an individual without lawful - 13 justification commits first degree murder if, in performing the - 14 acts which cause the death: - 15 (1) he either intends to kill or do great bodily harm - 16 to that individual or another, or knows that such acts will - cause death to that individual or another; or - 18 (2) he knows that such acts create a strong probability - of death or great bodily harm to that individual or - another; or - 21 (3) he is attempting or committing a forcible felony - other than second degree murder. - 23 (b) Aggravating Factors.
+9 procedures; reversals.
+First degree murder; death penalties;

+10 exceptions; separate hearings; proof; findings; appellate - 11 procedures; reversals.

+- 12 (a) A person who kills an individual without lawful 13 justification commits first degree murder if, in performing the 14 acts which cause the death: - (1) he or she either intends to kill or do great bodily harm to that individual or another, or knows that such acts will cause death to that individual or another; or - (2) he or she knows that such acts create a strong probability of death or great bodily harm to that individual or another; or - 21 (3) he or she is attempting or committing a forcible 22 felony other than second degree murder. - (b) Aggravating Factors.
 A defendant who at the time of the commission of the offense has attained the age of 18 or more and who has been found guilty of first degree murder may be sentenced to death if:

-- (1) the murdered individual was a peace officer or fireman killed in the course of performing his official duties, to prevent the performance of his official duties, or in retaliation for performing his official duties, and the defendant knew or should have known that the murdered individual was a peace officer or fireman; or - (2) the murdered individual was an employee of an institution or facility of the Department of Corrections, or any similar local correctional agency, killed in the course of performing his official duties, to prevent the performance of his official duties, or in retaliation for performing his official duties, or the murdered individual was an inmate at such institution or facility and was killed on the grounds thereof, or the murdered individual was otherwise present in such institution or facility with the knowledge and approval of the chief administrative officer thereof; or - (3) the defendant has been convicted of murdering two or more individuals under subsection (a) of this Section or under any law of the United States or of any state which is substantially similar to subsection (a) of this Section regardless of whether the deaths occurred as the result of the same act or of several related or unrelated acts so long as the deaths were the result of either an intent to kill more than one person or of separate acts which the defendant knew would cause death or create a strong probability of death or great bodily harm to the murdered individual or another; or
+- (1) the murdered individual was a peace officer or fireman killed in the course of performing his official duties, to prevent the performance of his or her official duties, or in retaliation for performing his or her official duties, and the defendant knew or should have known that the murdered individual was a peace officer or fireman; or - (2) the murdered individual was an employee of an institution or facility of the Department of Corrections, or any similar local correctional agency, killed in the course of performing his or her official duties, to prevent the performance of his or her official duties, or in retaliation for performing his or her official duties, or the murdered individual was an inmate at such institution or facility and was killed on the grounds thereof, or the murdered individual was otherwise present in such institution or facility with the knowledge and approval of the chief administrative officer thereof; or - (3) the defendant has been convicted of murdering two or more individuals under subsection (a) of this Section or under any law of the United States or of any state which is substantially similar to subsection (a) of this Section regardless of whether the deaths occurred as the result of individual or another; or

-- (4) the murdered individual was killed as a result of the hijacking of an airplane, train, ship, bus or other public conveyance; or - (5) the defendant committed the murder pursuant to a contract, agreement or understanding by which he was to receive money or anything of value in return for committing the murder or procured another to commit the murder for money or anything of value; or - (6) the murdered individual was killed in the course of another felony if: - (a) the murdered individual: - (i) was actually killed by the defendant, or - (ii) received physical injuries personally inflicted by the defendant substantially contemporaneously with physical injuries caused by one or more persons for whose conduct the defendant is legally accountable under Section 5-2 of this Code, and the physical injuries inflicted by either the defendant or the other person or persons for whose conduct he is legally accountable caused the death of the murdered individual; and
+- (4) the murdered individual was killed as a result of the hijacking of an airplane, train, ship, bus ${L}$ or other public conveyance; or - (5) the defendant committed the murder pursuant to a contract, agreement, or understanding by which he or she was to receive money or anything of value in return for committing the murder or procured another to commit the murder for money or anything of value; or - (6) the murdered individual was killed in the course of another felony if: - (a) the murdered individual: - (i) was actually killed by the defendant, or - (ii) received physical injuries personally inflicted by the defendant substantially contemporaneously with physical injuries caused by one or more persons for whose conduct the defendant is legally accountable under Section 5-2 of this Code, and the physical injuries inflicted by either the defendant or the other person or persons for whose conduct he is legally accountable caused the death of the murdered individual; and